silviobacci/Internet_of_Things_SWFM/README.md

 OneM2M_Bacci -> MN and IN source code used by Silvio Bacci OneM2M_Baldecchi -> MN and IN source code used by Andrea Baldecchi
 >>>>>>> fe100541d858262ec6cd1cf6204a9e2629b3d2bd
-Cooja -> source code of the motes and the Cooja simulation file ADN_MN -> source code of the ADN MN side
+Cooja -> source code of the motes and the Cooja simulation file.
+Interesting feature: practicle example of using the Javascript Editor of Cooja to communicate to the motes their positions.
-ADN_IN -> source code of the ADN IN side
+ADN_MN -> source code of the ADN MN side developed by Baldecchi ADN_IN -> source code of the ADN IN side developed by Bacci
 ```

-## Video
-?

 ## Authors
 * <b>Silvio Bacci</b>